Washington State COVID-19 Vaccination Plan

 Vaccine Distribution FAQs

-- How will vaccine distribution work?
+- How does vaccine distribution work?

 - Who are your partners in Washington state?